doviedob/CardioAR3D/Guidelines/README.md

-# INICIAR SERVIDOR DE MONAI LABEL
+# START MONAI LABEL SERVER

 For start a MONAI Label server follow this instructions: